juliawiggeshoff/AugusMake/config/README.md

 The workflow will first finish training `Octopus_bimaculoides` and then run the *ab initio* prediction for the species `Octopus_bimaculoides_alternative` using the parameters within `$AUGUSTUS_CONFIG_PATH/species/Octopus_bimaculoides_train/`.

-**Scenario 2:** You have transcriptomic and genomic data for the two *Octopus bimaculoides* specimens, but for sequencing quality is higher for `Octopus_bimaculoides_one`.
+**Scenario 2:** You have transcriptomic and genomic data for the two *Octopus bimaculoides* specimens, but the sequencing quality is higher for `Octopus_bimaculoides_one`.
 You train that specimen first.
 Then, you use the transcritome from `Octopus_bimaculoides_two` to generate extrinsic hints and use the trained parameters from `Octopus_bimaculoides_one`.

 |Species_name|Genome|Transcriptome|Forward|Reverse|SRA|BUSCO_lineage|Adapter|Augustus_training|Augustus_hints|Augustus_ab_initio|Augustus_ab_initio_species|Augustus_hints_species|
 |--|--|--|--|--|--|--|--|--|--|--|--|--|